godotengine/godot-website/collections/_release_4_4/entry-highlights-jolt-physics-module.md

 ---
 type: entry
 section: highlights
-rank: 5
+rank: 0
 importance: 1
-anchor: "jolt-physics-module"
+anchor: jolt-physics-module
-title: "Jolt physics module"
+title: Jolt physics module
 blockquote: <span class="highlight">Jolt</span> into action
 text: |
   The Jolt module has been the _de facto_ physics engine for many Godot developers since its inception in late 2022, so it only made sense to promote it to an official addon for more users to find.
 [Jolt](https://github.com/jrouwe/JoltPhysics) itself is actually a standalone open source physics engine by [Jorrit Rouwe](https://github.com/jrouwe), Lead Game Tech Programmer at Guerrilla Games, who helped immensely with the Godot bindings.